 When is it time to seek help from a healthcare provider?

 First, to ease your mind a bit: Vaginal dryness is seldom an indication of a serious medical condition.
 More often it is a symptom of a different shift in your life - whether that is menopause, child rearing, a change in exercise routine, or new cleansing products.
 That being said, it is incredibly uncomfortable and the suffering does not need to continue.

 If you find that you’re feeling uncomfortable beyond just a few days or if the discomfort arises consistently during sexual intercourse, it’s time to seek some support from a healthcare provider.
 Left untreated, vaginal dryness can trigger sores or cracking in the vagina’s tissues.
 Ouch!
 A note of caution: If the dryness and discomfort is accompanied by severe bleeding that is not related to your menstrual cycle, be sure to seek immediate medical attention.

 How to treat vaginal dryness?

 There are many treatment options for seeking relief.
 To start, finding a lubricant or lotion to nourish the dry skin in the vagina may be the answer.
 Lotions help because ultimately the discomfort comes from dry skin in the vagina.
 Much like skin anywhere else on our body, it needs TLC and nourishing moisture to create relief.
 Our ph-balanced daily vaginal lotion may be the answer .
 Since it’s pH-balanced, it won’t trigger further inflammation but will instead deliver pure hydration to where it is needed most.
-The Kindra lotion also comes with an applicator that delivers relief to the actual pain receptors located in the vagina, ensuring the application is easy and effective.

 If you find that vaginal moisturizers are not helping, seeing a women's health professional may be the next step.
 They will determine other medications that may provide relief and may even suggest estrogen therapy.